 - a notice to leave for owner occupation (this provision does not apply to rooming accommodation).

-A managing party must not give a tenant a Notice to leave for reasons listed above containing information that they know is false or misleading.
+A managing party must not give a tenant a Notice to leave (Form 12) for reasons listed above containing information that they know is false or misleading.
 Maximum penalty is 50 penalty units.

 Disputes about ending agreements

 The RTA encourages self-resolution of disputes about ending agreements.
 Parties should attempt to resolve the dispute themselves by talking to each other and finding out about their rights and responsibilities.
-If they cannot reach an agreement, the parties may get assistance by lodging a Dispute Resolution Request (Form 16) with the RTA.
-If no agreement is reached, the RTA will issue a Notice of unresolved dispute for the party to apply to the Tribunal for a decision.
+If they cannot reach an agreement, the parties can request free RTA dispute resolution via RTA Web Services or by submitting a Dispute Resolution Request (Form 16).
+If no agreement is reached, the RTA will issue a Notice of unresolved dispute for the party to apply to QCAT for a decision.

 For more information contact the Residential Tenancies Authority.